 Impacts of Cover Crops on Phosphorus and Nitrogen Loss with Surface Runoff

-Determine more predictably the impact of a rye annual cover crop on sediment, phosphorus and nitrogen loss with surface runoff for corn and soybean production systems managed with no-till or tillage.
-Although results will be obtained at one site, existing knowledge about Iowa soils, climate and processes involved will allow for acceptable extrapolations to other regions in Iowa.
+This project will determine more predictably the impact of a rye annual cover crop on sediment, phosphorus and nitrogen loss with surface runoff for corn and soybean production systems managed with no-till or tillage.

 Note: Project reports published on the INRC website are often revised from researchers' original reports to increase consistency.